-- H. A student is considered a music major upon: - 1. acceptance based upon audition and the rest of the University of Maine admissions process; - 2. maintenance of grade point average consistent with college requirements, and; - 3. enrollment for credit in courses appropriate to his/her level within music curriculum. - 4.
+A. A student is considered a music major upon:

+- 1. acceptance based upon audition and the rest of the University of Maine admissions process; - 2. maintenance of grade point average consistent with college requirements, and; - 3. enrollment for credit in courses appropriate to his/her level within music curriculum. - 4.
 Because of the sequence of music courses and because of the extent of requirements for majors, it is necessary that in order for a student to "remain a music major in good standing," a student must be enrolled in all required courses, in consultation with their advisor.
 The expectation is that students "stay on track" and show consistency in preparation as well as attendance.
-Any student requesting "Special Student" status will warrant the fees associated with non-majors. - I. Advisement.
-It is the student's responsibility to make an appointment to meet with their academic advisor prior to pre-registration.
-The RAN will be given to the student following the pre-registration advisement meeting.
-Academic advisors are available by appointment at other times of the academic year for advice and counsel on any issue related to your education. - J. Maine.edu and MaineStreet.
+Any student requesting "Special Student" status will warrant the fees associated with non-majors. - B. Advisement.
+It is the student's responsibility to make an appointment to meet with their academic advisor before pre-registration.
+The PIN will be given to the student following the pre-registration advisement meeting.
+Academic advisors are available by appointment at other times of the academic year for advice and counsel on any issue related to your education. - C. Maine.edu and MaineStreet.
 The Maine.edu Google system and the MaineStreet data system are official means of communication at the University of Maine.
 A message sent from an advisor to a student or vice versa over Maine.edu or MaineStreet systems constitutes an official notification.
 Many courses have associated Google classroom conferences where essential course information is posted.
-It is the student's responsibility to consult their own Maine.edu mailbox and MaineStreet account as well as any pertinent course or department conferences regularly for announcements or instructions. - K. Website.
-Students can glean much information, download forms and documents, see schedules, and link to other important websites from www.umaine.edu/spa. - L. Grades and Academic Probation.
-Students enrolled in the Bachelor of Music Education, Bachelor of Music in Performance and Bachelor of Arts in Music degree programs must receive a C- or better in all music courses required for their degree program.
+It is the student's responsibility to consult their own Maine.edu mailbox and MaineStreet account as well as any pertinent course or department conferences regularly for announcements or instructions. - D. Website.
+Students can glean much information, download forms and documents, see schedules, and link to other important websites from www.umaine.edu/spa. - E. Grades and Academic Probation.
+Any music major who receives a semester grade lower than B- for applied lessons is on probation for one semester.
+If the grade does not improve in the following semester, the student is automatically dropped from the program and must re-audition for readmission.
+Music Education majors must receive a B- or better in all courses with the MUE designator, as well as EHD 202, EHD 203, and SED 302.
+Students enrolled in the Bachelor of Music in Performance and Bachelor of Arts in Music degree programs must receive a C- or better in all music courses (with the exception of applied lessons, as explained above) required for their degree program.
 This includes electives taken to meet the music requirements in their chosen degrees.
-Any music major who receives a semester grade lower than "C-" for applied lessons is automatically dropped from the program and must re-audition for re-admission.